burst-apps-team/burst-wiki/faq.md

 Faucet list:

-<https://faucet.burstpay.net/> (if this is empty, you may try again later)
+<https://faucet.burstpay.net/> (Due to daily limits, this faucet may be empty, if so you may try again the next day)

 **2) I purchased coins from Bittrex.
 How can I move them to my new wallet?**